wazuh/wazuh-documentation/source/ossec_api_installation.rst

 Installation
 ======================

-In this guide, we'll get the Wazuh RESTful API installed along with our OSSEC Manager.
+In this guide, we will get the Wazuh RESTful API installed along with our OSSEC Manager.

 Pre-requisites
 ------------------------

-Before you begin with this guide, you need:
+The API will be installed in the **same server that OSSEC Manager**.
+So, before you begin with this guide, you need:

  - A non-root user account with sudo privileges.
  - Wazuh HIDS Manager installed, :ref:`see installation <wazuh_installation>`.